lamhotsimamora/GF-Javascript/README.md

 For return the value of _replaceMaster, you can use this code
 ### ```_returnMaster("hastag script"); ```

-For ecape the html code, you can use this code
+For ecape the HTML code, you can use this code
 ### ```_escapeHtml("value");```

 Check email will be return true if email is valid
 ### ```_checkEmail("email@check.com");```

-You can create cookie with this code
+You can easy create cookie with this code
 ### ```_setCookie("name_cookie","value_cookie");``` ->

-You can get cookie with this code
+You can easy get cookie with this code
 ### ```_getCookie("name_of_cookie");```

-You can delete cookie with this code
+You can easy delete cookie with this code
 ### ```_deleteCookie("name_cookie");```

 You can easy detect browser user with this code